initiatives PrBL quality assurance governance

 The Quality Standards for Practice Placements (QSPP 2008) were created to maximise the quality of the learning environment within the practice setting.
 They clarified the expectations and responsibilities of learners and those individuals and organisations supporting them.
 These standards were used by nursing, midwifery and AHPs.
 Along with the standards an audit tool and an audit process was developed to enable the Allied Health Professions to audit themselves against the standards.

 The standards were reviewed and the new Quality Standards for Practice Learning (QSPL) have been available since February 2021.
 The QSPL are being used by our nursing and midwifery colleagues as they have a digital audit system in place.
-AHPs are still using the old standards (QSPP) for Sections 1 and 2 until a new digital audit tool is developed.
-AHPs will use the newer QSPL standards for Sections 3 and 4 from January 2024.
+AHPs are still using the old standards (QSPP) for Sections 1 and 2 until a new digital audit tool is developed but should now use the newer QSPL standards for Sections 3, 4 and 5.

 Since 2010, there have been AHP Practice-based Learning Partnership Agreements in place between each Scottish univeristy that runs pre-registration programmes and each NHS Board.
 Previously known as Practice Placement Agreements (PPA).